SparrowFabrications/sparrowfabrications.github.io/diana-f+-adapter.md

 ### Supported Cameras
 Tested with:
-- Diana F+
+- Lomography Diana F+

+Should be compatible with:
+- Lomography Diana+

-It is not compatible with the original Diana or Diana Mini.
+It is not compatible with the original Diana, Diana Baby or Diana Mini.

 ### Manufacturing
 3D printed in PETG, finished and posted from the United Kingdom.
 I chose PETG as it is a strong material and the design, although it looks delicate, it is robust.